 How to make the most of your annual leave before (and after) parental leave

-A little planning around your annual leave can make a big difference to your income during and after parental leave.
+A little planning around your annual leave can make a big difference to your income.
 Here are five smart strategies to help you get the most out of your leave entitlements — and reduce financial stress in a time of big change.

 1. Calculate if using annual leave before parental leave could be worth more to you